 The Range of Blue Maine Coon Cat colors

 The Blue Maine Coon is one of the five solid coat color classes recognized by the Cat Fanciers’ Association.
-It’s often referred to as grey and is actually a diluted form of black caused by the presence of the dilution gene.
+This Maine Coon coat can be referred to as grey but is officially a diluted variation of black caused by the presence of the dilution gene.
 The nose and paw leather is also blue on a purebred solid blue Maine Coon.

-The shade of blue can vary from a light, silvery color to a rich dark grey like slate.
+The shade of blue can vary from a light, silvery grey to a rich dark grey-like slate.
 Blue Maine Coons can have many different coat colors and patterns.
 Here are the main ones:

 1. The Solid Blue Maine Coon